 Oct.
-14, 2017 Field Trip 2: Our first stop is the Columbia Breaks Fire Interpretive Center to learn about wildfires, fire ecology, and shrub-steppe shrub identification with Board President Dave Spies.
+12, 2019 Field Trip 2: Our first stop is the Columbia Breaks Fire Interpretive Center to learn about wildfires, fire ecology, and shrub-steppe shrub identification with Board President Dave Spies.
 We drive up the Entiat River to the CDLT Stormy Preserve where we'll be walking 1-mile round trip, flat but uneven ground.
-Guest scientists Aquatic Ecologist, Mark Oswood and CDLT Site Steward and Fisheries Biologist, Phil Archibald, will greet us on site.
+Guest scientist Aquatic Ecologist, Dr. Mark Oswood will greet us on site.
 Our focus will be on the riparian ecosystem and we'll explore stream macroinvertebrates, insects, and riparian plant communities.

 Plan for changing weather with a possibility of rain.
 Bring umbrellas and hooded parkas so you can stay dry.
 You'll be walking through meadows, so the vegetation may be wet.
 We will be standing still quite a bit, so bring warm layers of clothing.
+If you want to get into the river and help collect insects, bring tall rubber boots or waders.

 LOGISTICS OVERVIEW: From the Olds Station Park-and-Ride in Wenatchee (320 East Penny Road), we'll be driving 18 miles to Entiat and the Columbia Breaks Fire Interpretive Center (2 miles north of the Entiat on Highway 97, west side of highway).
 We'll take a bathroom break and mini-tour with a board member.
 Next, we'll drive 16.7 miles up the Entiat River to the Chelan-Douglas Land Trust Stormy Preserve property.
-If you drive to the 17-milepost, you've gone too far.A pit toilet is on site.
+If you drive to the 17-milepost, you've gone too far.
+A pit toilet is on site.
 At mid-day, we'll take a group lunch break on site.